 Some videos show a dump & go style biryani, which look simple on video.
 But taking the extra 2 seconds to push all the rice down, will ensure the biryani rice is evenly and perfectly cooked.

-If you don’t have the Instant Pot, you can make this Biryani in the trusty old Indian pressure cooker as well.
+If you don’t have the Instant Pot, you can make chicken biryani in the trusty old Indian pressure cooker as well..

-Pressure cook for 1 whistle, then turn off the gas, and wait for the pressure to release naturally.
+- Then pressure cook for 1 whistle, and turn off the gas, and wait for the pressure to release naturally.

-If this doesn’t work perfectly for your pressure cooker, and the rice is under-cooked, then after the first whistle, place the pressure cooker on a cast iron pan, and start the flame under the pan, on medium low heat for 10 minutes.
-This will ensure enough heat for the rice to cook, without burning the bottom layer.
+- If the rice is undercooked, after the first whistle, place the pressure cooker on a cast iron pan, and heat it on medium low heat for 10 mins.
+This will ensure the rice gets cooked without burning the bottom layer.

 What to Serve with Chicken Biryani